LucaNerlich/blog-3.0/docs/aem/ui/multi-tenancy-support-ui-frontend.md

-# AEM Multi Tenancy Theme Support For UI Frontend Module
+# Multi Tenancy Theme Support For UI Frontend Module

 This post explains, how you can customize your ui.frontend ClientLibrary creation to generate separate ClientLibraries for each site or theme with a focus on reusing (core) components and the AEM Style System.
 Leveraging this, allows you